KinglittleQ/SuperPoint_SLAM/README.md

 # SuperPoint-SLAM

-**UPDATE: Add citation**
+**UPDATE: This repo is no longer maintained now.
+Please refer to https://github.com/jiexiong2016/GCNv2_SLAM if you are intereseted in SLAM with deep learning image descriptors.**

+**NOTE: SuperPoint-SLAM is not guaranteed to outperform ORB-SLAM.
+It's just a trial combination of SuperPoint and ORB-SLAM.
+I release the code for people who wish to do some research about neural feature based SLAM.**

 This repository was forked from ORB-SLAM2 https://github.com/raulmur/ORB_SLAM2.
 SuperPoint-SLAM is a modified version of ORB-SLAM2 which use SuperPoint as its feature detector and descriptor.
 The pre-trained model of SuperPoint  come from https://github.com/MagicLeapResearch/SuperPointPretrainedNetwork.

-**NOTE: SuperPoint-SLAM is not guaranteed to outperform ORB-SLAM.
-It's just a trial combination of SuperPoint and ORB-SLAM.
-I release the code for people who wish to do some research about neural feature based SLAM.**

 ![overview](pic/overview.png)